miarecki/ec_analyzer/README.md

 # Elliptic Curve Analyzer

 ## Description
 Elliptic Curve Analyzer is a Python application developed with customtkinter designed for plotting elliptic curves in Weierstrass form and calculating various quantities.
-This simple yet powerful tool serves as a practical component of my bachelor's thesis on "Elliptic Curves and Cryptography".
+This very simple tool serves as a practical component of my bachelor's thesis on "Elliptic Curves and Cryptography".

 ![Elliptic Curve Analyzer Screenshot](/sc/screenshot.png)